pkardas/notes/books/pytest/notes.md

 exception than a rule.
 Opt for named fixtures unless you have a really great reason not to.

 `pytest` allows you to rename fixtures with a `name` parameter to `@pytest.fixture`.

+## Chapter 4: Built-in fixtures

+`tmp path` and `tmp_path_factory` - used to create temporary directories.

+- `tmp path`
+    - function scope
+- `tmp_path_factory`
+    - session scope
+    - you have to call `mktemp` to get a directory
+- `tmpdir_factory`
+    - similar to `tmp_path_factory`, but instead of `Path`, returns `py.path.local`

+`capsys` - enables the capturing of writes to `stdout` and `stderr`.

+- `capfd` - like `capsys`, but captures file descriptors 1 and 2 (stdout and stderr)
+- `capsysbinary` - `capsys` captures text, `capsysbinary` captures binary
+- `caplog` - captures output written with the logging package

+A "monkey patch" is a dynamic modification of a class or module during runtime.
+"Monkey patching" is a convenient way to take over part of the runtime environment of the application code and replace it with entities that are more convenient for testing.

+`monkeypatch` - used to modify objects, directories, evn variables.
+When test ends, the original unpatched code is restored.
+It has the following functions:

+- `setattr` - sets an attribute
+- `delattr` - deletes an attribute
+- `setitem` - sets a directory entry
+- `delitem` - deletes a directory entry
+- `setenv` - sets an env variable
+- `delenv` - deletes an env variable
+- `syspath_prepend` - prepends, `path` to `sys.path`, which is Python's lis of import locations
+- `chdir` - changes the current working directory

+If you start using monkey-patching:

+- you will start to understand this
+- you will start to avoid mocking and monkey-patching whenever possible

+DESIGN FOR TESTABILITY.
+A concept borrowed from hardware designers.
+Concept of adding functionality to software to make it easier to test.

+More fixtures: https://docs.pytest.org/en/6.2.x/fixture.html or run `pytest --fixtures`.